ROCm/gpu-cluster-networking/docs/how-to/roce-network-config.rst

          sudo niccli -i <NIC index> nvm -setoption support_rdma -value <value> -scope <scope index>

 Other vendors use different utilities and flags to control this setting; refer to vendor-specific documentation in these scenarios.
-For Broadcom NICs, you can also refer to the :ref:`Broadcom RoCE configuration scripts<RoCE-configuration-script-for-Broadcom-Thor-NIC>` provided in the networking guides to review and configure RDMA support in bulk on each NIC in a node.
+You can also refer to the `NICCLI configuration scripts
+<https://github.com/ROCm/cluster-networking/tree/main/niccli_scripts>`_ provided in the cluster networking github to
+review and configure RDMA support in bulk on each NIC in a node.

 Enable PCIe relaxed ordering
 ------------------------------------------------------------------------------------------------------------------------